Ke0xes/Aegis/README.md

 ## Overview

 Aegis is a comprehensive web-based planning tool designed for strategic cyber defense investment modeling and analysis.
-Named after the protective shield of Zeus, Aegis helps organizations plan and visualize their cyber defense investments from 2024 to 2040.
+Aegis helps Nation states plan and visualize their cyber defense investments from 2024 to 2040.
+There is no rocket science here, and all of thise can be done on your calculator or spreadsheet application.
+Its intented use is to convey an approach to the question "What should we budget for Cyber Defense Centers and SOCs".
+With a strategic mindset the answer to the question is "What are you trying to Protect" 😅

 ## Features